raratiru/django-letsagree/README.md

 `LETSAGREE_CACHE` is not enabled by default, because it exposes the unique `id` for each user by creating a cache record with key `'letsagree-<user id>'`.

-Tip: [django-hashid-field](https://github.com/nshafer/django-hashid-field), is a library that obscures unique `id`s, without compromising their uniqueness.
+Tip: [nshafer/django-hashid-field](https://github.com/nshafer/django-hashid-field), is a library that obscures unique `id`s, without compromising their uniqueness.

+Update: [ericls/django-hashids](https://github.com/ericls/django-hashids) is another non-intrusive library that proxies the field that is applied to.

+Both libraries, however, are based on [https://hashids.org/](https://hashids.org/) which is not capable of encrypting sensitive data.

 <a name='translation'></a>
 ### Translation